jpcx/deep-props/README.md

 Creates an array of deep paths and properties associated with an object.
 Non-recursively iterates through deep objects until an endpoint is reached.
 Optionally unpacks prototypes and non-enumerable property descriptors.
 Supports Objects, Arrays, Maps, and Sets automatically.

-Endpoints may be previously discovered object references, primitives, or objects whose children are inaccessible due to settings.
+Endpoints may be previously discovered object references, primitives, or objects whose children are inaccessible due to settings or otherwise.

 Avoids recursion by using a task queue; very deep objects may be traversed without hitting the stack limit.